 Step 1: Preparation

-For colonoscopy, a bowel cleansing solution is prescribed to clear the intestines.
+For colonoscopy, a bowel-cleansing solution is prescribed.

 Step 2: Sedation & Monitoring